 Why might I be interested in the Summer Teaching Fellowship?

-This program will run in June There will be a few workshop classes at the Burpee Museum before the excursion.
-The price for this program is $200.
+This program will run in June of 2025.
+There will be a few workshop classes at the Burpee Museum before the excursion.
+The price for this program is $220.
 There are fundraising opportunities available.
-The application period is now open for the summer of 2024.
-Applications are due by December 1, 2023.